oracle/graal/docs/reference-manual/native-image/Debugging.md

 # Native Image Debugging

-It is possible to debug a native image the same way you would debug a regular Java application.
+You can debug Java applications running as native images from the command line, or from within Visual Studio Code (VS Code) by means of the [GraalVM Tools for Java extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).
+This extension provides Java-like debugging of native images in VS Code.
-You can set breakpoints, create watches, inspect the state of your application running as a native image, etc.
+You can set breakpoints, create watches, inspect the state of your application, etc.

-There are two ways to debug a native image:
-  * using `gdb` from the command line
-  * debugging a running native image process directly from within [Visual Studio Code](https://code.visualstudio.com/)

 In this guide you will learn how to debug a Java application, compiled into a native executable.

 ## Debugging Native Images with `gdb`

+> Note: Native Image debugging currently works on Linux and macOS.
+The feature is experimental.

 You can debug a native image from the command line with the GNU Debugger (GDB).
-> Note: Native Image debugging requires `gdb` debugger (GDB 7.11 or GDB 10.1+).
-It currently works only on Linux.
-The feature is experimental.

 The requirement is that the image should contain debug symbols in a format `gdb` debugger understands.
 > Note: For a complete debugging experience, use GraalVM Enterprise.
 Debug symbols are only available in GraalVM Enterprise.

-To build a native image with debug information, provide one of the following switches to the `native-image` builder:
+To build a native image with debug information, provide the `-g -O0` option to the `native-image` builder.
-- `-g -O0`
-- `-H:Debug=2 -H:Optimize=0`

 For example,
 ```shell
 javac Hello.java